10 Best Martial Arts Books for Instructional Reading Reviewed

 Frequently Asked Questions

-Q: Is this author trustworthy?
+q: Is this author trustworthy?

-A: Before you pick up a book, hopefully, you’ve done some groundwork to figure out if you can trust them.
+Before you pick up a book, hopefully, you’ve done some groundwork to figure out if you can trust them.
 This could be as simple as reading the dust jacket to see the author bio, or as complicated as doing an internet search to get their background and history.
 You’ll want to be on the lookout for specialized information such as who they trained under, what tradition they were trained in, and if they have won any championships or received any other notable accolades.

-Q: Can I just learn everything I need from the book?
+q: Can I just learn everything I need from the book?

-A: Books are a great starting point.
+Books are a great starting point.
 However, they are just that, a starting point.
 You can use them to get the lay of the land before diving fully into a lineage or tradition.
 But in order to reach any level of proficiency, you will need to find a teacher sooner or later.
 Preferably sooner.

-Q: What are the different kinds of books?
+q: What are the different kinds of books?

-A: There are a few different kinds of books out there.
+here are a few different kinds of books out there.
 There are books on philosophy that provide the background information of a tradition but do not give much information about technique.
 There are autobiographies and biographies that tell the stories of the lives of the masters.
 Finally, there are instructional books that are heavy on facts and light on anecdotes.
 These will give you information on different techniques and forms.